Beyond-jQuery/book/manuscript/styling-elements.md

 <button>candy</button>
 ~~~~~~~

-Suppose you would like to style any of the buttons a bit differently after they are clicked (or selected via the keyboard).
-These buttons should be styled in some way to indicate that they have been selected.
-I haven't covered event handlers yet (though I will [in a later chapter](#browser-events)) so just assume you a function already exists with the associated button element passed in as a parameter whenever the button is selected.
+Suppose you would like to style a button a bit differently after it is clicked (or selected via the keyboard).
+The clicked button should be styled in some way to indicate that it has been selected.
+I haven't covered event handlers yet (though I will [in a later chapter](#browser-events)) so just assume that a function already exists with the associated button element passed in as a parameter whenever the button is selected.
 Your job is to fill in the implementation of this function by changing the background and border color of the selected button to blue, and the button text to white.

-To demonstrate reading styles (and further demonstrate setting them), consider an element that has already been styled as a box.
+And to demonstrate _reading_ styles (and _further_ demonstrate setting them), consider an element that has already been styled as a box.
 Whenever this box is clicked, it becomes slightly more opaque, until it disappears entirely.
 Again, assume you are passed a function whenever the box is clicked.
 Your job is to make the box 10% more opaque whenever this function is called.
+I'll walk you through both solutions below, starting with the (likely) familiar jQuery approach.

 ### Using jQuery

 jQuery, being a very popular JavaScript library relied upon by far too many developers, has a duty (in my humble opinion) to teach these developers the proper way to adjust element styles.
 Unfortunately, it fails to do so.
 Even the [jQuery Learning Center article on styling][jquery-learning-styling] only briefly touches on how to properly style elements, without any real demonstration of this technique at all.
 The reason for this is simple - idiomatic jQuery is often at odds with best practices.
 This fact was one of several inspirations for "Beyond jQuery".
 But, I digress.
-Let's see how most jQuery-centric developers would solve the problem described above.
+Let's see how most jQuery-minded developers would solve the problem described above.

 {title="adjusting selected button style - jQuery", lang=javascript}
 ~~~~~~~